 This is a particularly difficult magic trick to learn.
 My advice is not to stand in a bus stop zone whenever possible.

 But, if you do, the defense to a bus stop violation is:

 I stopped temporarily to expeditiously drop off or pick up a passenger (not property), and immediately drove off.
 I did not interfere with a bus entering or leaving the bus stop zone.”

 Whew…That’s a mouthful, and each element must be proven.

 The proper proof is similar to the proof you need to beat a parking ticket for no standing.
 My best advice is to tell the judge a believable story.
-Why were you in the bus stop?
+Why were you at the bus stop?
 Why didn’t you stop outside the bus stop zone?
 How does a judge know you stopped temporarily and expeditiously dropped off or picked up a passenger?

-My advice is avoid bus stop zones whenever possible.
+My advice is to avoid bus stop zones whenever possible.
 There are some tricks that are too risky and expensive to perform.

 I do believe in magic.
 How about you?

 Free Download: E-book, “Your Ultimate Guide to Redesigned Parking Signs” provides: